itthinx/groups/readme.txt

 8. More options.

 == Changelog ==

+= 1.5.2 =
+* Improved internal definitions to use API function instead of WP_CONTENT_DIR and WP_CONTENT_URL constants.
+* Now showing inherited capabilities for groups.

 = 1.5.1 =
 * Please **MAKE A BACKUP** of your site and database PRIOR to updating.